Kletten

 Kletten is a hill in Sunnfjord Municipality in Vestland county, Norway.
-It steeply rises up above the village of Naustdal to the southeast.
+It steeply rises up above the village of Naustdal to the southeast of the village centre.
 The hill has a vantage point to the west at an elevation of 269 m and before reaching an elevation of 281 m.
 The hill rises continuously from sea level at the mouth of the Nausta River.